Release of enhanced functionality tool to measure an individual’s foundation skill levels

 This version of the FSAT has enhanced functionality as all assessable core skills are now available, along with results and reports being available immediately for all automatically scored online delivered assessments.
 The offline assessed components (e.g. speaking and writing) are also available for use along with their marking guides, and results can be entered into the online system alongside the auto-scored assessments.

-The fact sheet provides additional information on FSAT and the benefits of using the tool.
+The What FSAT can do for you fact sheet provides additional information on FSAT and the benefits of using the tool.

 How to access and use FSAT